© Crown copyright 2020

 This publication is available at https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website

-This is a sample accessibility statement about a fictional public sector website.
+This is a sample accessibility statement for a fictional public sector website.
 It contains sample wording and guidance on what to include in your statement.

 [Note: use this section to make a brief, general statement about what the website allows disabled users to do.
 Base it on the evaluation covered in detail in the ‘Technical information about this website’s accessibility’ section.
 If you’re not confident that something is accurate, leave it out.
 If you’re not confident enough to say anything specific here, leave this section out completely.]